jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 -----

 First explain that a control statement controls which call is made next.
 They are responsible for the arbitrariness in execution.
-Otherwise there would be just one way a program can execute from start to beginning and that’s that, but execution control sees to it that there is variation in the execution of a program.
+Otherwise there might be just one way a program can execute from start to beginning and that’s that, but execution control sees to it that there is variation in the execution of a program.

 In one compiler optimization technique it is these execution control statements that are analysed.
 Execution control statements make execution variable and this compiler technique analyses how variable that actually is.
 Maybe the execution control might not be reached with too many different values, let’s say, two values.
 In that case you might consider removing the variation in execution by making two procedures one of which is one situation of the execution control statement and the other one is the other situation of the execution control statement.
 At calls to the execution control statement or indirect calls to it, you insert the variation that applies right there.
 \>